Shopify Next Generation Events: What's Changing and How to Migrate

 Audit your current subscriptions

 Run an inventory of every webhook topic your app subscribes to today, what your handler actually does with each, and how much volume you're absorbing per topic.
-The migrations that pay off first are the high-volume, low-relevance ones — products/update deliveries dropped because they were inventory or tag changes you didn't care about, customers/update deliveries triggered by fields outside your app's concern.
+The migrations that pay off first are the high-volume, low-relevance ones.

 Translate each subscription to a Next Gen Events block